-Top 10 Best Places to Retire in California 2019
+Top 10 Best Places to Retire in California in 2019

 California is a state that offers many benefits to retirees.
 On the West Coast, there’s no better place to call home at the end of your career.
 California offers tax exemptions for retirees, national parks and other entertainment.
 The Golden State can provide a great lifestyle during retirement.
 Learn more about the best places to retire in California below.